cschreib/cobalt/doc/manual/library/packet_system.md

 ## Forewords

 For network communication, _cobalt_ uses the TCP protocol and a packet based system.
-The interface is client/server agnostic, i.e. it does not rely on the existence of a "server" and a "client", and more generically considers the interactions between different _actors_, each identified by its _actor ID_.
+The network interface is client/server agnostic, i.e. it does not rely on the existence of a "server" and a "client", and more generically considers the interactions between different _actors_, each identified by its _actor ID_.
 However, for the sake of clarity and because _cobalt_ uses a client/server architecture, we will most of the time give examples with two actors named "client" and "server" in what follows.

 ## The `netcom_base` class

 To communicate over the network, all actors use the `netcom_base` class.
-This is an abstract class that only provides the communication interface: the actual connection to the network and sending of data is handled by a implementation class derived from `netcom_base`, and which may be specific to the actor.
+This is an abstract class that only provides the communication interface: the actual connection to the network and sending of data is handled by an implementation class derived from `netcom_base`, and which may be specific to the actor.
 For example, the implementation is different between the server and the clients: the server accepts multiple incoming connections from different clients, while clients are simply connected to the server and will therefore only communicate with it directly.
 In the examples that follow, we will consider that each actor has its own instance of `netcom_base`, and we will refer to it as the `net` object.

 ## Messages